-Six independent directors comprise Merck’s Board Committee on Governance, Public Policy & Corporate Responsibility, which is responsible for advising the Board of Directors and management on company policies and practices that pertain to the company’s responsibilities as a global corporate citizen; its special obligations as a healthcare company whose products and services affect health and quality of life around the world; and its commitment to the highest standards of ethics and integrity in all its dealings.
+Six independent directors constitute our company’s Board Committee on Governance, Public Policy & Corporate Responsibility.
+Chaired by William B. Harrison, Jr., the committee is responsible for advising the company’s Board of Directors and management on company policies and practices that pertain to the company’s responsibilities as a global corporate citizen; its special obligations as a healthcare company whose products and services affect health and quality of life around the world; and its commitment to the highest standards of ethics and integrity in all its dealings.

 Additionally, the committee is responsible for taking a leadership role in shaping the corporate governance of the company, including the development of a set of corporate governance guidelines for Board approval.

 In addition to the Board Committee on Governance, Public Policy & Corporate Responsibility, other Board committees oversee issues related to corporate responsibility, such as audit and compliance, executive compensation and research.